“A great curator, I think, makes a new kind of history.”

 In May 2010, Nozkowski and distinguished curator Robert Storr participated in a live conversation at The Pew Center for Arts & Heritage during which they addressed the practice of painting, the making of painting exhibitions, and the relationship between the two.

-Jenas Osman is a poet and a 2006 Pew Fellow.
+Kevin Kautenburger is a visual artist and a 1999 Pew Fellow.

 In an interactive workshop at the Center, Nina Simon, Executive Director of the Santa Cruz Museum of Art & History and author of The Participatory Museum, shared her vision for the future of cultural institutions as personal, dynamic, and collaborative places for visitor engagement.

 Violinist Jennifer Koh has performed worldwide with leading orchestras and conductors, and she is on the faculty at NYU’s Steinhardt School of Culture, Education, and Human Development.